 Radiant Hall founder Ryan Lammie was born in Pittsburgh and educated at the Pratt Institute in New York.
 In 2011 he was selected for the Yale / Norfolk Summer Residency in Connecticut and graduated in 2012 with a Bachelor of Fine Arts.
 Lammie’s sculptural work, often assembled from found materials (discarded furniture, old radios, and the like), is driven by two tendencies in tension with one another: a skepticism of exchange value and a love of maximalism.
 As an entrepreneur, Lammie has built Radiant Hall into a nonprofit venture that supports over 60 Pittsburgh artists at three locations city-wide.

 Stephanie Garrison has held positions at various non-profit arts organizations in Pittsburgh, Brooklyn, Orlando, and Dallas since 2007.
 She earned her BFA in Drawing and Painting and BA in Art History from Southern Methodist University.
 After some initial museum internships, Garrison recognized that successful arts administrators must nurture their analytical and business-minded capabilities so she moved to Pittsburgh to enroll in Carnegie Mellon’s Master of Arts Management program, graduating in 2013.
-Garrison also works as the Education Department Coordinator at The Andy Warhol Museum and recently completed a research project with the Arts-Finance Cohort on millennial engagement in the arts.
+Garrison also works as the Education Department Coordinator at The Andy Warhol Museum, has consulted with the Arts-Finance Cohort on millennial engagement in the arts, and recently coordinated a 1-day professional development conference for Carnegie Museums of Pittsburgh.
 She lives with her partner and cat in beautiful North Point Breeze.

 Oreen Cohen explores the potentiality of material, self, and space in site-specific sculpture, public art, interventions and video performance.
 Originally from Rochester, NY, Cohen received a Masters in Fine Art from Carnegie Mellon University in 2014 and has participated in exhibitions, residencies, and public commissions nationally and internationally.
 As programming coordinator, Cohen books Studio 1:1 critiques with curators and cultural producers, and brings together Radiant Hall members for happy hours and events throughout the year.